AnErrupTion/MyFastEmulator/README.md

   --snapshot create <tag> : Create a snapshot.
   --snapshot delete <tag> : Delete a snapshot.
   --snapshot info         : Show disk/snapshot info.
-  ---status-quo           : Do not commit any changes to disk/snapshot.
 ```

 ## TODO